 Ohio Investors.
-Purchasers residing in Ohio may not invest more than ten percent (10%) of his, her or its liquid net worth in us, our affiliates and other public, non-listed REITs.
+Purchasers residing in Ohio may not invest more than 10% of their liquid net worth in us, our affiliates and other non-listed real estate investment trusts.

 Oregon Investors.
-Purchasers residing in Oregon may not invest more than 10% of their net worth in us.
+Purchasers residing in Oregon may not invest more than 10% of their liquid net worth in us.